Skip to main content

 7. Trailer Parking and Circulation

-8. Environmental and Stormwater Management
+8. Stormwater Management

 Industrial Construction Cost Ranges

-• Basic warehouse shell: $75-$120 per square foot
+• Basic warehouse shell: $75 to $120 per square foot

-• Distribution center (complete build out): $100-$175 per square foot
+• Distribution center (complete): $100 to $175 per square foot

-• Light manufacturing: $125-$200 per square foot
+• Light manufacturing: $125 to $200 per square foot

-• Heavy manufacturing: $175-$350+ per square foot
+• Heavy manufacturing: $175 to $350+ per square foot

-• Cold storage: $200-$400+ per square foot
+• Cold storage: $200 to $400+ per square foot

 Finding Qualified Industrial Contractors